ocanades/SmartDataModel/README.md

-# dataModel.ConsumptionCost
+# dataModel.ConsumptionPoint
 These data models related with the costs of energy consumption of the different consumption points.

 ### List of data models

 The following entity types are available:
-- [EnergyConsumptionPointCost](readme link).
+- [ConsumptionPointCost](readme link).
 Represent a  physical battery with its hardware specifications